 You may register for term papers, Bachelor thesis or Master thesis at any time, in accordance with the relevant examination regulations.

-• In the case of LBPs (examinations that accompany the course and are spread throughout the semester), you must submit your withdrawal application either during the examination registration period or it must be approved by the examining board.
-You can find out which examinations are LBPs by reading the examination regulations.
+- In the case of LBPs (examinations that accompany the course and are spread throughout the semester), you must submit your withdrawal application either during the examination registration period or it must be approved by the examining board.
+You can find out which examinations are LBPs by reading the examination regulations or the module handbook.

 „withdraw/t“ = withdrawal within the deadline